Home » Scholarships & Awards » Meyer Prize for Excellence in LiteratureMenu

 Meyer Prize for Excellence in Literature

 Lotte Larsen & Richard Meyer with Brandy Balas, N. Evans, and M. Clark (2015)

 Endowed by retired WOU faculty Richard Meyer and Lotte Larsen, The Meyer Prize for Excellence in Literature is awarded annually for an outstanding essay written in an upper-division course at WOU.

-The award for the Meyer Prize is $500.
-In many years, second and third place papers have received $150 and $50 respectively.
+The award for the Meyer Prize is $500, with a second place prize of $200.
 The winning student, a guest, and their professor are also invited to a celebration dinner with the Meyers.

 Eligibility criteria are described below.
 Contact the competition coordinator (Gavin Keulks) if you have questions.

 Annual Recipients & Runners-up